 Line twist can be a particularly aggravating problem with a drop-shot rig.
 The "optional" use of a ball bearing swivel a few inches above the hook, (much twist comes from the bait) or between the hook and weight placed on the bottom end of the tag line will eliminate most of this.
 I choose to use a swivel or a a sinker with a built in swivel to eliminate twist.
 I hate line twist!

 Hooks for drop-shot rigs are numerous.
-A small no.2 Octopus-style hook on which a small 4" bait is nose hooked is the historical standard.
+A small no.2 Octopus-style hook on which a small 4" bait is nose hooked (as above) is the historical standard.

 However, today's broadened application of the rig allows for the use of any number of hooks and baits.
 Basically, any light wire, open point, short shank, up-eye hook is good in open water.
 If fishing heavy cover or structure by flipping or pitching with larger lures then a regular worm hook is called for.

-Sinker size for a drop-shot rig varies based on cover, structure and water depth being fished.
+Sinker size varies based on cover, structure and water depth being fished.
 But in any event, drop shot weights should be sufficient to keep the rig squarely on the bottom allowing the rig to be lightly worked in place.
 For a vertical or horizontal (walking) presentation sinkers between 1/8 to 1/2 ounce size will work in most situations.

 The black Lindy style elongated sinkers shown at right above have worked well for me when "walking" a rig.
 They're very snag resistant so hanging up is a rarity for me when I use them on a drop shot rig in the rock strewn bottoms of southern reservoirs.